athemes/athemes-starter-sites/README.txt

 Go to Plugins > Add New and search for aThemes Starter Sites.
 Install and activate it.

 == Changelog ==

+= 1.0.40 =
+* Elementor containers notice

+= 1.0.39 =
+* New starter site added for Sydney Pro

+= 1.0.37 =
+* Fixes for Sydney import process
+* New starter site added for Botiga Pro

+= 1.0.36 =
+* Sydney and Sydney Pro added to v2
+* Two new starter sites for Sydney Pro

+= 1.0.35 =
+* Deprecated 'get_page_by_title' function replaced.
+* Fixed scripts being loaded on unecessary admin pages.

+= 1.0.34 =
+* New starter site added for Sydney Pro

+= 1.0.33 =
+* New starter site added for Botiga Pro

 = 1.0.32 =
 * New starter site added for Botiga Pro